evolvingweb/sitediff/README.md

 Each time you run SiteDiff, it produces an HTML report showing each requested path, and whether it has changed or not.
 For changed paths, you can see a colorized diff of the changes, or compare the visual differences side-by-side in a browser.

 SiteDiff supports a range of normalization/sanitization rules.
-These allow you to eliminate spurious differences, and only compare the things you want - usually the things which actually affect the sites's functionality and appearance.
+These allow you to eliminate spurious differences, narrowing down the differences to the ones that materially affect the site.

 ## Table of contents